 Watery Graves: Floods at the Cemetery

 In February 1893 Brisbane experienced one of the biggest floods in its recorded history.
-The massively swollen river caused much destruction along its path, and the South Brisbane Cemetery was also affected.
+The massively swollen river and the debris it swept along caused much destruction along its path, and the South Brisbane Cemetery was also affected.
 The steamer Midge passed the cemetery and reported:

 ‘On examination I find that no graves have disappeared, but many headstones and other fixings are very much damaged, and persons interested would do well to look after them.’
 (Brisbane Courier, February 24 1893)